sealuwee/lab-06/README.md

 - contains a constructor for a new SortedArrayList
 - wasn't sure if we needed to explicitly do some kind of sorting algorithm to sort the array after any of methods would be called

+### SortedLinkedList.java

+- DISCLAIMER: I DON'T THINK I DID THIS CORRECTLY
+- Was confused on how to sort the added nodes into the linkedlist
+- followed a lot of the lecture examples
+- couldn't get the add function to work properly

 ### SortedList.java

 - contains code for the interface SortedList